 Louis van Vliet.

 Of these, Burn, Gunsberg, and Mason were already veteran Masters.
-Bauer and Lasker were less experienced interationally, having qualified as Masters by winning <Hauptturniers> at the German National Congress.
+Bauer and Lasker were less experienced internationally, having qualified as Masters by winning <Hauptturniers> at the German National Congress.
 Lasker, indeed, had done so only a month earlier.

 Van Foreest was the current Dutch champion.
 Loman and Van Vliet were native Dutch players, though they resided in London at the time.
 Finally, there's Mr. Leather, a professor at Liverpool University.
 There is a report that Blackburne had entered and was expected to play, so Leather might have been promoted from a lower section to produce an even number of players.
 When Blackburne never showed up, Leather was allowed to remain in the Master section though he proved to be outclassed.

-Lasker started well, winning his famous double-bishop sacrifice game against Bauer in round 1 and sprinting to a 3-0.
+Lasker started well, winning his famous double-bishop sacrifice game against Bauer in round 1 and sprinting to 3-0.
 A loss to Van Vliet in round 4 dropped him into a three-way tie for first with Gunsberg and Mason, while Burn (who had scored a draw and a bye in the first two rounds) kept chugging along, making up ground.

 Lasker got his bye in round 7, and Burn took the lead with his fifth straight win.
 The Englishman made it six straight in round 8, clinching a tie for first as Lasker drew.
 The younger man did have a chance to catch up in the last round when he had White against Burn, but settled for second place with a quick draw.